gravitational/gravity/docs/6.x/cluster.md

 3. Custom update hooks can be used to perform application specific actions before or after the update, such as database migrations.

-An update can be triggered via Gravity Hub Web UI or from command line (CLI).
+An update can be triggered through Gravity Hub or from command line (CLI).
 The instructions below describe updating via the CLI.
-The commands below can be executed as part of a remote update script to update large numbers of remotely running application instances.

 ### Uploading an Update

-The first step to updating a cluster to a newer version is to import a new cluster image onto a Gravity cluster, which can be done in both online and offline environments.
+The first step to updating a Cluster to a newer version is to import a new Cluster Image onto a Gravity Cluster, which can be done in both online and offline environments.

-A new image becomes "uploaded" when it's contents is stored in the internal cluster registry, but not yet deployed.
+A new image becomes "uploaded" when it's contents are stored in the internal Cluster registry.

 #### Online Cluster Update

+!!! warning "Version Warning"
+    Graivty Hub is available to Enterprise edition users only.
+This means that open source edition of Gravity only supports "offline updates" (see below).

-If a cluster is connected to a Gravity Hub, it can download newer versions of a cluster image directly from that Hub.
+If a Cluster is connected to a Gravity Hub, it can download newer versions of a Cluster Image directly from that Hub.

 Use `gravity update download` command to automatically discover if there are new versions available and download them: